 “Technical Sorghum Oil” means inedible oil recovered from thin stillage or the distiller's grains and solubles produced by a dry mill sorghum ethanol plant, termed distiller's sorghum oil (DSO), or other non-food grade sorghum oil from food processing operations.

+“Temporary Method” means a method used when necessary for the avoidance of missing data or to comply with the missing data provisions of this subarticle.
+As described in section 95491.2(b)(2)(A) for reports other than fuel pathways, a temporary method may not be used for a time period longer than six months during a calendar year for a source that was affected by a loss of data.
+A measurement device used as part of a temporary method is not subject to the calibration requirements in section 95488.8(j)(1); however, the entity must be able to demonstrate to the reasonable assurance of the verification body that the temporary method provides data accuracy within ±5.00 percent or is conservative.

 “Total Obligated Amount (TOA)” means the quantity of fuel for which the fuel reporting entity is the eligible credit or deficit generator.
 The LRT-CBTS calculates the TOA for each fuel pathway code.
 TOA is calculated as the difference between the fuel reported using transaction types that increase the net quantity of fuel that generates credits or deficits in the LRT-CBTS and the fuel reported using transaction types that decrease the net quantity of fuel that generates credits or deficits in the LRT-CBTS.
 Transaction types that increase the TOA include: Production in California, Production for Import, Import, Purchased with Obligation, Gain of Inventory.
 Transaction types that decrease the TOA include: Sold with Obligation, Loss of Inventory, Export, Not Used for Transportation.

 “Total Amount (TA)” means the total quantity of fuel reported by a fuel reporting entity irrespective of whether the entity retained status as the credit or deficit generator for that specific fuel volume.
 TA is calculated as the difference between the fuel reported using transaction types that increase the net fuel quantity reported in the LRT-CBTS and fuel reported using transaction type that decrease the net fuel quantity reported in the LRT-CBTS.
 Transaction types that increase the TA include: Production in California, Production for Import, Import, Purchased with Obligation, Purchased without Obligation, Gain of Inventory.
 Transaction types that decrease the TA include: Sold with Obligation, Sold without Obligation, Loss of Inventory, Export, Not Used for Transportation.